 7.6 Contesting the statement of costs and fees

-8.3 Unless otherwise provided by law, any claim based on or in connection with this agreement can only be validly brought against us within three years from the act or omission invoked against us.
+8.4 Unless otherwise provided by law, any claim based on or in connection with this agreement can only be validly brought against us within three years from the act or omission invoked against us.

-ARTICLE 9 PROFESSIONAL INDEMNITY INSURANCE IN RESPECT OF THE PROFESSIONAL
+ART 9.
+PROFESSIONAL INDEMNITY INSURANCE IN RESPECT OF THE PROFESSIONAL

 Consequently, under no circumstances can the professional be held liable for any damage caused in any way by or in connection with fraudulent or negligent acts or omissions, false statements or non-performance on the part of the client or its representatives, employees, directors, co-contractors or agents, or on the part of any of the entities affiliated with it and its representatives, employees, directors, co-contractors or agents, or on the part of any third party.

-All reports and documents resulting from the assignment shall remain the intellectual property of the professional.
-Subject to written and explicit deviations, these reports and documents may only be used by the client after full payment of all fees and costs associated with the performance of the assignment awarded to the professional and within the limits of the specific assignment for which they were drawn up.
+All reports and documents resulting from the assignment remain the intellectual property of the professional.
+Subject to written and explicit deviations, these reports and documents may only be used by the client after full payment of all fees and costs associated with performance of the assignment entrusted to the professional and within the limits of the specific assignment for which they were drawn up.
 The professional may use the data provided by the client for internal analyses and/or benchmarking.

-ARTICLE 12 STORAGE OF RECORDS AND WORK DOCUMENTS
+ART 12.
+STORAGE OF RECORDS AND WORK DOCUMENTS

 Working documents remain the property of the professional during the work.
 Upon termination of the services, the professional shall retain related documents and records for the period provided for by law for the type of services that are the subject of the assignment letter.
 After this period, the professional shall be allowed to destroy them, unless otherwise agreed separately in writing, without having to inform the client in advance.
 The client is responsible for the preservation of the (accounting) documents and documents handed over to it by the professional, for the statutory and regulatory periods.

-Under no circumstances is the professional to keep original documents or documents for the client, unless otherwise expressly agreed.
+Under no circumstances is the professional obliged to keep original documents or documents for the client, unless otherwise expressly agreed.

-ARTICLE 13 RECRUITMENT BAN
+ART 13.
+RECRUITMENT BAN

-The client and the professional expressly undertake not to employ, directly or indirectly (for example through a legal entity), for the entire duration of the agreement and for a period of twelve months after the termination thereof, regardless of the reason for termination, any member of staff or independent employee or partner of the other party involved in the execution of the agreement, or to have him/her directly or indirectly (for example through a legal entity) perform work outside the framework of an agreement between the client and the professional, unless the other party has given prior written agreement.
+The client and the professional expressly undertake not to employ, directly or indirectly (for example through a legal entity), for the entire duration of the agreement and for a period of twelve months after the termination thereof, regardless of the reason for termination, any member of staff or independent employee or partner of the other party involved in performance of the agreement, or to have him/her directly or indirectly (for example through a legal entity) perform work outside the framework of an agreement between the client and the professional, unless the other party has given prior written agreement.

 Any violation of this prohibition shall give rise to a one-off flat-rate compensation amounting to 25,000 euros, without prejudice to the right of the professional to prove higher damages and to claim compensation for these.

-ARTICLE 14 PROCESSING OF PERSONAL DATA
+ART 14.
+PROCESSING OF PERSONAL DATA

-ARTICLE 15 PROFESSIONAL AS A DATA PROCESSOR
+ART 15.
+PROFESSIONAL AS DATA PROCESSOR

 15.3 The purpose of the processing is shown in the assignment letter.
 In particular, the professional has the task of conducting the internal accounting of the client.
 In the context of this assignment, the professional processes personal identification data and invoicing data of clients and suppliers of the client.

-15.5 Within the limits of the provision of the services and the GDPR, the client gives the professional the permission to communicate the personal data to all persons, institutions and authorities that participate directly in the execution of the assignment, when this is strictly necessary for the granting of the services.
+15.5 Within the limits of the provision of the services and the GDPR, the client gives the professional the permission to communicate the personal data to all persons, institutions and authorities that participate directly in performance of the assignment, when this is strictly necessary for the granting of the services.

 15.6 Under no circumstances can the professional have recourse to third-party subcontractors for processing, except at the explicit request of the client or with the explicit consent of the client.